open2c/cooler/docs/cli.rst

     Usage: cooler [OPTIONS] COMMAND [ARGS]...

+      Type -h or --help after any subcommand for more information.

     Options:
       --debug / --no-debug  Verbose logging
+      -pm, --post-mortem    Post mortem debugging
       --version             Show the version and exit.
       --help                Show this message and exit.